mordadam/google-translate-html-js/README.md

 <script src="js/gt.min.js" data-gt-widget-id="43217984"></script>
 ```

-3. You should put the svg files of the flags that I provided you inside your project.
+3. You should put the `.svg` flag files inside your project.
 You can place the files anywhere in your project.
-But note that all the files will be placed in the svg folder.
+But note that all the files(.svg) will be placed in the svg folder.
 > The name of the parent folder of the files must be "svg/"

 4. You need to make your own JavaScript settings: